 The CAC contains a PCI bus chip to provide high speed interfacing between the FPGAs and the processor card over the PC/104-Plus PCI bus.
 The PCI bus chip also provides interrupt and DMA capabilities.
 We have measured a sustained data rate of 72 megabytes per second with our current FPGA card using DMA data transfer (the theoretical maximum bandwidth is 33 MHz by 32 bits or 133 Mbytes/sec).
-For use in capturing snapshots, the CAC also contains an SRAM buffer, which can be DMAed to the host processor for analysis.
-This buffer has been used for FFT-based satellite acquisition.
+For use in capturing snapshots, the CAC also contains an SRAM buffer, which can be sent via Direct Memory Access (DMA) transfers to the host processor for analysis.
+This buffer has been used for FFT-based satellite acquisition in conjunction with external processing components..